One of the most important things I've read is the post Conversational Cultures: Combat vs Nurture.

 I want to work with people who care more about their work than they care about their ego, or being superficially aligned during a conversation.

-I do disagree with the post's author when they say that countersignalling (the sort of friendly insulting that often happens between friends) has any place in effective combat culture – productive arguments are about ideas and any hint of insulting, even as a joke, tends to get ego involved when it shouldn't be.
+I do disagree with the post's author when they say that countersignalling (the sort of friendly insulting that often happens between friends) has any place in an effective idea culture – productive arguments are about ideas and any hint of insulting, even as a joke, tends to get ego involved when it shouldn't be.

-What is effective combat culture?
+What is effective idea culture?

-The better the speakers are at combat culture arguments, the more clearly they will talk about the assertions being made, and the quicker they update their position when their counterparty makes a valid argument.
+The better the speakers are at idea culture arguments, the more clearly they will talk about the assertions being made, and the quicker they update their position when their counterparty makes a valid argument.

-Does combat culture make you disagreeable?
+Does idea culture make you disagreeable?

 The people I've worked with who cared the most about doing the best job possible, and were willing to argue with me when they thought I was wrong, have tended to be the ones I most wanted to be friends with.